ena-infrastructure/specifications/ena-oauth2-profile.md

 <a name="client-identifiers"></a>
 #### 2.2.1.
 Client Identifiers

 Every client compliant with the profile MUST be identified by a globally unique URL.
-This URL MUST use the HTTPs scheme and include a host component.
+This URL MUST use the HTTPS scheme and include a host component.
 It MUST NOT contain query or fragment components.

 \[[RFC6749](#rfc6749)\] and \[[RFC7591](#rfc7591)\] state that a client identifier is simply a unique string.
 However, since this profile also focuses on the use of OAuth 2.0 across security domains and within federations, the requirements for “Entity Identifiers” as defined in \[[OpenID.Federation](#openid-federation)\] also apply to this profile.